jck-bit/scorch-overgrowth/README.md

 # Scorch Overgrowth - AI-Powered Web Browser

-A sophisticated web browser implementation that combines advanced search capabilities with AI-powered analysis using Deepseek-R1 and Tavily API.
+A  web browser implementation that combines advanced search capabilities with AI-powered analysis using Deepseek-R1 and Tavily API.

 ## 🔍 Technical Overview